dwhswenson/hyperblazer-net/_research/classical-mappings.md

 I developed a variant of this classical mapping approach which could be used for systems like molecular electronics, where there are many excitons and their fermionic character is important.
+We found that these methods were quite efficient and accurate, although I moved on to other topics after my Ph.D.